-The spiral model evaluates risk periodically and identifies some alternative actions to minimize the risk.
-One of the best actions is chosen to reduce the risk and due to this re-planning is done.
+The model evaluates risk periodically.
+It identifies some alternative actions to minimize the risk.
+The developer chooses one of the best actions and thus has to replan again.

-After completion of each cycle, this model release an ‘evolutionary product’.
-During early cycles, the evolutionary product may be a model which has ‘product specifications’.
-In the subsequent cycles, the evolutionary product may be a prototype which is a preliminary version of the actual software.
-In the progressive iterations or cycles, a complete version of the software is produced.
+After completion of each cycle, this model release an ‘evolutionary product‘.
+The evolutionary product may be a model with ‘product specifications’ during early cycles.
+In the subsequent cycles, it may be a prototype with a preliminary version of the actual software.
+The progressive iterations produce a complete version of the software.

-If we characterize the spiral, we can observe that the starting of spiral i.e. the centre of the spiral shows the concept development of the project.
+Observe that the starting of the spiral i.e. the centre shows the concept development of the project.
 As the spiral proceeds outward it shows the product development.
-The proceeding loops of the spiral shows product enhancement.
+The proceeding loops of the spiral show product enhancement.

 The crucial characteristic of the spiral model is to identify risk periodically.
-There can be various kind of risk that a developer or a client has to confront during the evolution of the software.
-Let us study some risks that a developer or even the client may face.
+During the evolution of the software, a developer or a client has to face various kinds of risks such as:

 - The client can introduce some changes in his requirements.

-- If the project is stretched too long it may happen that the requirements of the client may get ignored.
+- If the project continues for too long it may happen that the requirements of the client may get ignored.

 - A candidate of the developer team may leave.